Substance Abuse Counseling Certification

 Certified Substance Abuse Practitioner – requires attainment of the following certification criteria:

-- Requisite for all Applicants for Certification: in addition to meeting the educational criteria as provided above, applicants for Certification must meet one of the following prerequisites to enter this program: 1). a psychologist, 2). a licensed social worker, 3). a licensed counselor, 4). a registered nurse, 5). a physician, 6). a school counselor, 7). hold a graduate degree in educational counseling, 8). a college degree in human services, psychology, or human behavior, 9). other college degrees may be applicable if they are in a related area or if the candidate can verify significant job experiences working with clients diagnosed with substance abuse/addictive behavior under the direct supervision of one who would qualify as a candidate above.
+- Other college degrees may be applicable if they are in a related area or if the candidate can verify significant job experiences working with clients diagnosed with substance abuse/addictive behavior under the direct supervision of one who would qualify as a candidate above.
 Such cases are evaluated on an individual basis.
-Please direct questions regarding eligibility to: firstname.lastname@example.org

-Certification – Identification & Credentials
+Substance Abuse Counseling Certification at the Practitioner Level – Identification & Credentials

 Those applicants who become certified by the AIHCP as Substance Abuse Practitioners may use the initials/credential CSAP., after their names: “Certified Substance Abuse Practitioner”

-The Certification Process:
+The Substance Abuse Counseling Certification Process:

 All certifications shall be for a period of 4 years from the date that the initial certification.